nygman/hscript/README.md

 * Unblock sites by creating a script for configuring routing rules (hscript) for use with the Hola Unblocker VPN
 * Create an hscript package by including several rules within one hscript
 * Easily share your hscript by posting a simple URL on your site, Facebook, Twitter, email, etc.
-* **NEW!** You can now edit and update your hscripts.
+* Edit and update your hscripts.
 Anyone using the script will receive the updates automatically!

 Know **iptables**?
 You'll find writing hscript rules a breeze!
 We recommend using **FireBug** or **Chrome Developer Tools** to assist in rule development.